Your Advocates Ltd. LLP Grows Stock Holdings in SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM)

-Your Advocates Ltd. LLP increased its stake in SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM – Get Rating) by 495.5% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 60,317 shares of the company’s stock after purchasing an additional 50,189 shares during the quarter.
-SPDR Portfolio Emerging Markets ETF accounts for 1.1% of Your Advocates Ltd. LLP’s portfolio, making the stock its 14th largest position.
-Your Advocates Ltd. LLP’s holdings in SPDR Portfolio Emerging Markets ETF were worth $1,988,000 as of its most recent filing with the Securities and Exchange Commission.
+Your Advocates Ltd. LLP boosted its holdings in SPDR Portfolio Emerging Markets ETF (NYSEARCA:SPEM – Get Rating) by 495.5% in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 60,317 shares of the company’s stock after purchasing an additional 50,189 shares during the quarter.
+SPDR Portfolio Emerging Markets ETF makes up approximately 1.1% of Your Advocates Ltd. LLP’s holdings, making the stock its 14th biggest position.
+Your Advocates Ltd. LLP’s holdings in SPDR Portfolio Emerging Markets ETF were worth $1,988,000 as of its most recent SEC filing.

 About SPDR Portfolio Emerging Markets ETF